Aziz Naser

-Aziz Naser (born Aziz Janbaz) is an Indian actor, writer, voice artist and a director who works in Deccani and Telugu films.
+Aziz Naser (born Aziz Janbaz) is an Indian actor, writer and a voice artist who works in Deccani and Telugu films.
 He worked in Hyderabadi films such as The Angrez and Hyderabad Nawabs.
 As a dubbing artist, he lent his voice for Sonu Sood, Nana Patekar, Kelly Dorjee, Aditya Pancholi, Rahul Dev and other Hindi film actors who featured in Telugu films.